FormidableLabs/serverless-jetpack/README.md

 ### A little more detail...

-The plugin supports all normal built-in Serverless framework packaging configurations.
-E.g., more complex `serverless.yml` configurations like:
+The plugin supports all normal built-in Serverless framework packaging configurations in `serverless.yml` like:

 ```yml
 package: